mpatel66/rick-and-morty-web-components/README.md

-You can intially see the first 10 characters from the show, and see more by clicking *Load More*.
+You can intially see the first 20 characters from the show, and see more by clicking *Load More*.
+You can also filter characters by name.

 ## Getting started